This generous spirit was

 He credits his forefathers for being adept at the art of deception and for using double entendre to send a message, “The pole stands beside the Anglican Church in Alert Bay today,” he said, “along with the commemoration plaque for the English king.”

 Those days and weeks spent with Beau at Yukusem were highly instructive.
-I had visited the era before, and I left the area and did not return for a few years.
+I had visited the area before, and I left and did not return for a few years.
 When I did, I found myself living like Bakwis, wildman of the woods, and perhaps I had become one of those.
 I stayed with a politically astute fellow named George, on Atli Road.
 Atli means bush or forest.
 George explained that the entire community exists under a communications embargo, what George calls, 'Coercion by economic sanction.'

 I stayed a few nights with George, which dragged into a couple of weeks but repeated visitations by a few party animals wore me down.
 That's when I took another refuge with Beau Dick, and stayed in his house/carving studio/classroom/crossroads on the beach.
 Instead of night owls and other faeries, I hung around artisans and culture mavins.
 They continue to carve out a language that says a couple of things to God in statements that have no meaning to anybody but Him anymore.
 So the statements are not exactly meaningless, but who knows the mind of God?

 One guy out in the territory has some insight.
 The study of Culturally Modified Trees (CMTs) is the study of human beings organizing around rainforest resources.
-What David Garrick, anthropologist, uncovered on Hanson Island (Yukusem), is the "transgenerational" management of forests by First Nations at the north entrance to the Inside Passage.
+What David Garrick, anthropologist, uncovered on Hanson Island (Yukusem), is "transgenerational" management of forests by First Nations at the north entrance to the Inside Passage.
 This management of forests was comprised of a complex arrangement.
 Preserves came under carefully defined jurisdiction managed to maximize and distribute essential resources.
 Social groups conducted horticulture within specific groves of cedar trees on Yukusem’s 16 sq. km., on a grand scale.

 One aspect was shaping cedar trees to modify the tree to produce surplus bark while maintaining the integrity of a living tree.
 They maximized cedar bark production and did so in a way that left the cedar tree to heal, thrive, and produce more surplus bark.
 It was a strategy of development related to cedar bark as a staple product.
 This product was used in an apparently endless array.
 The rule for centuries, even millennia, was to cultivate giant cedars to make trees produce surplus cedar bark into a raw material for production of manufactured goods.
 The people of Yukusem living 1,350 years ago cultivated a specific grove of trees to furnish Beau Dick with raw material for various projects many centuries later.

 Beau's studio involves a lot of interaction with local artists and carvers.
 A couple of these artists are devoted to Jesus.
 I might explain to someone that I do, really, believe in Jesus.
 In order to steal this continent and launch this genocide you needed an inside job.
 That's how Jesus enters the picture.
 He's the inside job.
-Beau finds it amusing but my friendship with Wayne becomes illusive at the point iwhen I am revealing my heresies about Christianity in a couple short, disturbing arguments.
+Beau finds it amusing but my friendship with Wayne becomes elusive at the point iwhen I am revealing my heresies about Christianity in a couple short, disturbing arguments.
 I rarely feel the friendship in the morning hours until Wayne has at least a gallon of coffee to derail his brain from doing anything demonstrative.

 Nevertheless there is considerable interaction and especially rancorous moments arise during my heresy.
 I can't get divinely inspired by the manager of a sheep abattoir, I say.
 Wayne replies about ghosts not supposing to have voices, while he's painting messages with all kinds of themes, he uses language like a sharp detailing knife.
 Wayne informs that I will inhabit the vicinity with a ghost-like demeanour.